Simon Oliver (priest): Ordained ministry and academic career

 Oliver was ordained in the Church of England as a deacon in 1998 and as a priest in 1999 for the Diocese of Ely.
 From 1998 to 2001, he served his curacy as a non-stipendiary minister at All Saints, Teversham and St Andrew's Church, Cherry Hinton.
 From 2001 to 2004, he was the chaplain of Hertford College, Oxford.
 In 2005, he joined the University of Wales, Lampeter, as a lecturer in theology.
 He was promoted to senior lecturer in 2006.

-In 2009, Oliver moved to the University of Nottingham where he had been appointed Associate Professor of Philosophical Theology.
+In 2009, Oliver moved to the University of Nottingham, where he had been appointed associate professor of philosophical theology.
 In November 2010, it was announced that he had been additionally appointed Canon Theologian of Southwell Minster; he was installed during a service at the minster on 13 February 2011.
-He became Head of the Department of Theology and Religious Studies at Nottingham in 2013.
+He became head of the Department of Theology and Religious Studies at Nottingham in 2013.

 In February 2015, it was announced that Oliver would be the next Van Mildert Professor of Divinity at the University of Durham.
 He moved to Durham to take up the appointment in September 2015.
-As such, he also became a Residentiary Canon of Durham Cathedral, and was installed during Evensong on 20 September 2015.
-He gave the 2017 Stanton Lectures at the University of Cambridge; the series was be titled "Creation's Ends: Teleology, Ethics and the Natural".
+As such, he also became a residentiary canon of Durham Cathedral, and was installed during Evensong on 20 September 2015.
+He gave the 2017 Stanton Lectures at the University of Cambridge; the series was titled "Creation's Ends: Teleology, Ethics and the Natural".